-I usually begin my social justice education workshops the same way: "Raise your hand if you believe the United States was founded on Christian principles."
+I usually begin my social justice education workshops the same way: "Raise your hand if you believe the United States was founded on Christian or Judeo-Christian principles."

 Without fail and regardless of audience, the response is the same.
 Virtually everybody in the room affirms the perseverance of this misperception.